Mary Poppins, She Wrote

 Valerie Lawson

-The story of Mary Poppins, the quintessentially English and utterly magical children's nanny, is remarkable enough.
-She flew into the lives of the unsuspecting Banks family in a children's book that was instantly hailed as a classic, then became a household name when Julie Andrews stepped into the starring role in Walt Disney's hugely successful and equally classic film.
-Now she is a Broadway sensation all over again.
+The spellbinding stories of Mary Poppins, the quintessentially English and utterly magical nanny, have been loved by generations.
+She flew into the lives of the unsuspecting Banks family in a children’s book that was instantly hailed as a classic, then became a household name when Julie Andrews stepped into the title role in Walt Disney’s hugely successful and equally classic film.
+But the Mary Poppins in the stories was not the cheery film character.
+She was tart and sharp, plain and vain.
+She was a remarkable character.